-Return rates for voluntary observation forms averaged around 63% (1996-2021) and notably the return rates for 2022 were below average (51%, Table 1).
+Return rates for voluntary observation forms averaged around 63% (1996-2021) and notably the return rates 2018-2021 were below average (57-62%, Table 1).
 Some of this can be attributed to forms lost in transit due to a physical change in the office where the reports are now produced, though this decrease is not as substantial as that in the outfitter returns.
-The utility of returning voluntary observation forms has been emphasized at AMMO general meetings and most outfitters endeavor to have clients complete and submit these forms with most consistently returning more than 70% of forms (see Appendix B; Table B2).
+The utility of voluntary observation forms has been emphasized at AMMO general meetings and most outfitters endeavour to have clients complete and submit these forms with most outfitters consistently returning more than 70% of forms (see Appendix B; Table C2).
 However, Arctic Red River (G/OT/01) and Canol Outfitters (S/OT/03) have failed to consistently return more than 50% of their forms in recent years.
-Limited observation form returns from management areas with large clientele precludes the ability to generalize observations over the entire Mackenzie Mountains.
+Limited returns from zones with large clientele precludes the ability to generalize observations over the entire Mackenzie Mountains.